evilmog/ntlmv1-multi/README.md

 It is also based on https://hashcat.net/forum/thread-5912.html and https://www.youtube.com/watch?v=LIHACAct2vo

 # NOTICE
-I found a glitch in the ESS/SSP code, right now this only works with non ess in --lm until I fix my issue
+I found a glitch in the ESS/SSP code, right now this only works with non ess in --lm until I fix my issue, so if you see SSP you can only crack the last 4 characters of NTLM, sorry

 # Usage